-Have you ever wondered how animals, like squirrels, butterflies, snakes, or birds, or even larger ones, like deer or bison, survive nasty bouts of weather?
-Luckily, the answer in most cases is “pretty well” as they have developed ingenious ways to take on the worst Mother Nature can throw their way.
+But have you ever wondered how animals, such as squirrels, butterflies, snakes, birds, or even larger ones like deer, survive nasty bouts of weather?
+Luckily, the answer is “pretty well” in most cases because they have developed ingenious ways to take even the worst Mother Nature can throw their way.

-Here are a few examples of how animals protect themselves during extreme weather conditions.
+Here are a few examples of how some animals protect themselves during extreme weather conditions.

 Head for the Eye